 The Prophets of Islam are revered figures, and Prophets Ishmael and Isaac are not exceptions to this rule.

-However, the Quran actually tells us very little about the details of their lives except in reference to their significant and influential father Abraham.
+However, the Quran actually tells us very little about the details of their lives.

 In both versions of the story of the brothers, Ishmael is acknowledged as the older brother but curiously the Bible calls Isaac Abraham’s only son.